 YOUNGSTOWN, Ohio – Humility of Mary Health Partners unveiled its new St. Elizabeth Robotic Surgery Center, which is part of a larger renovation project.
 The cosmetic upgrades to the unit are estimated at $125,000 and came on the heels of a $2.5 million investment in surgical equipment earlier this year.

-The newly renovated unit is located at the top floor of St. Elizabeth Health Center and includes spacious, private rooms for patients recovering from robot-assisted surgical procedures.
+The newly renovated unit is located on the top floor of St. Elizabeth Health Center and includes spacious, private rooms for patients recovering from robot-assisted surgical procedures.
+Usually, when patients need special treatment when recovering from surgery, especially if it’s something they will need a long-term recovery plan for, they check into somewhere like the driftwood rehab center for specialized and dedicated treatment, but it’s great that patients have the state of the art recovery suit right where they need it.
 Renovations included the conversion of semi-private rooms to private rooms, the installation of new carpets, paint, wall coverings, signage and artwork, as well as new window treatments and furnishings.

 “The space improvements were planned to provide a modern, comfortable and healing environment that correlates with the state-of-the-art technology to provide the best care for our patients,” said Wayne Tennant, CHFM, CHC, CHSP, CHEP,